The Nutcracker (1993 film): Act I

 It is Christmas Eve.
 Family and friends have gathered in the parlor to decorate the beautiful Christmas tree in preparation for the party.
 Once it is finished, the Stahlbaum children, Marie and Fritz, are sent for.
 They stare in awe at it sparkling with candles and decorations.

 The party begins.
 A march is played.
 Presents are given out to the children.
 Suddenly, as the owl-topped grandmother clock strikes eight, a mysterious figure enters the room.
 It is Herr Drosselmeyer, a local councilman, magician, and Marie's godfather.
 He is also a talented toymaker who has brought gifts for the children, including four lifelike dolls who dance to the delight of all.
 He then has them put away for safekeeping.

 Marie and her brother, Fritz, are sad to see the dolls being taken away, but Drosselmeyer has yet another toy for them: a wooden nutcracker carved in the shape of a little man.
-The other children ignore it, but Marie immediately takes a liking to it, only for Fritz to accidentally break it.
+The other children ignore it, but Marie immediately takes a liking to it, only for Fritz to break it.
 Marie is heartbroken, but Drosselmeyer fixes the nutcracker, much to everyone's relief.

 During the night, after everyone else has gone to bed, Marie returns to the parlor to check on her beloved nutcracker.
 As she reaches the little bed she put it on, the clock strikes midnight and she looks up to see Drosselmeyer perched atop it.
 Suddenly, mice begin to fill the room and the Christmas tree begins to grow to dizzying heights.
 The nutcracker also grows to life-size.
 Marie finds herself in the midst of a battle between an army of gingerbread soldiers and the mice, led by their king.
-They begin to eat the soldiers.
+They begin to attack the soldiers.

 The nutcracker appears to lead the soldiers, who are joined by tin soldiers, and dolls who serve as doctors to carry away the wounded.
 As the Mouse King advances on the still-wounded nutcracker, Marie throws her slipper at him, distracting him long enough for the nutcracker to stab him.